marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 > cease to exist and a new term emerges: teacher-student with
 > students-teachers.
 The teacher is no longer merely the-one-who-teaches, but
 > one who is himself taught in dialogue with the students, who in turn while
 > being taught also teach.
-They be-come jointly responsible for a process in
+They become jointly responsible for a process in
 > which all grow − Paulo Freire.

 Having a manager that allows themselves to not know but are comfortable asking dumb questions is a **great thing**.
-I have had managers on the other side of the spectrum who pretended to be acquainted with things they had no clue about because they were insecure of showing a potential shortcoming to their reports.
+I have had managers on the other side of the spectrum who pretended to be acquainted with things they had no clue about because they were insecure of showing potential shortcomings to their reports.
 This is a **bad thing**.

 It is difficult to provide quality help to develop a report's career if the